READING, PA (August 1, 2019) – Berks County Community Foundation has awarded $45,300 to 10 organizations to bring arts programs to downtown Reading.

 - $3,000 to RIZE for the Penn Street Pop Up Master Dance Project, which is holding classes and rehearsals at the GoggleWorks Center for the Arts and conducting pop-up events on Penn Street through September to promote RIZE after-school programs and the D.O.T.S (Dancing on the Streets) Fest scheduled for September 21.

 - $1,000 to ReadingFilmFEST 2019 to support the FiveMinuteFilmFEST to be held at the WCR Center for the Arts.
 The competition is designed to encourage and celebrate local students interested in film.
-The competition connect them to ReadingFilmFEST and provides them with opportunities to meet professional filmmakers.
+The competition connects them to ReadingFilmFEST and provides them with opportunities to meet professional filmmakers.

 An additional $2,500 is awaiting distribution.